ErikPDev/AdvanceDeaths/README.md

 Read setup for more info!

 # Why choose this plugin?
 This plugin has been tested on every single death type.
-No lag and No crashs.
+No lag and No crashes.
-This plugin is already reccomended for all types of servers, from anarchy to creative.
+This plugin is already recommended for all types of servers, from anarchy to creative.
 # Setup
 The setup is really easy, you'll just need to download the phar file at the plugins folder.
 After that reboot/start your server up, all death messages are now editable at the config.yml located at plugin_data/AdvanceDeaths